MediaComem/comem-archidep/TEST-MATTER.md

     You do not need to know:

     * What are private clouds, hybrid clouds or other cloud deployment models.
-    * The Faas and MBaaS service models.
+    * The FaaS and MBaaS service models.
     * The diagrams on the "How does IaaS/PaaS/FaaS/MBaaS work?" slides.
     * Service-oriented architecture (SOA), microservices or serverless computing.
   * [Linux](https://mediacomem.github.io/comem-archidep/2019-2020/subjects/linux?home=MediaComem%2Fcomem-archidep%23readme)